-The conclusion is that even though the area of Visserspan Solar PV Project 3 is acceptable for building renewable energy infrastructure, the impact of clearing of the vegetation would still be High Negative.
+The conclusion is that even though the area of Visserspan Solar PV Project 1 is acceptable for building renewable energy infrastructure, the impact of clearing of the vegetation would still be High Negative.
 No meaningful mitigation measures would be possible.
-The only thing that can be hoped for is that, as stated by McDonald (2019): "The objective must be to build the solar PV installations as sensitively as possible despite the vegetation in the area not-being a threatened ecosystem."
+The only thing that can be hoped for is that, as stated by McDonald (2019): "The objective must be to build the solar PV installations as sensitively as possible despite the vegetation in the area not being a threatened ecosystem."
+This statement was partially erroneous since, in fact, the ecosystem is actually listed to as Endangered A1 (Government Gazette, 2011).
+This emphasizes the local High Negative impact.

-Since the Vaal-Vet Sandy Grassland is an extensive system and not confined to Visserspan, the cumulative impact would be Low Negative and the loss of resources would be low.
-Consequently, the development of the Solar PV Project 3 at Visserspan is supported from a botanical (vegetation) perspective.
+Since the Vaal-Vet Sandy Grassland is an extensive system and not confined to Visserspan, the cumulative impact would be Low Negative and loss of resources would be low.
+Consequently, the development of the Solar PV Project 1 at Visserspan is supported from a botanical (vegetation) perspective.